-A marijuana retail operation shouldn’t shirk their responsibility to develop their employees.
-Examples of professional development include attending one of the many national conferences about the marijuana sector, or even sending your budtenders to official budtender training through a firm like Hemp Staff, Cannabis Training Institute, or Oaksterdam University.
+A retail operation shouldn’t shirk their responsibility to develop their employees.
+Examples of professional development include attending one of the many national conferences about the sector, or even sending your budtenders to official budtender training through a firm like Hemp Staff, Cannabis Training Institute, or Oaksterdam University.
 You can even buy a subscription to a platform such as Green Flower Media, who provides regular in-depth seminars to subscribers about the science of cannabis and new advances in medical cannabis.

 Hold On Tight to Your Rockstar Staff

 Once you’ve done all the hard work to build an amazing staff that will help you manage your cannabis retail setup, hold on to them!
 Good staff is hard to find, and building a rockstar staff is an investment in your business success!